Roast Dinner Quiche

-- Weigh the flours, almonds, xanthan gum and salt into a large bowl and whisk lightly (hand whisk) to mix thoroughly.
+1. Weigh the dry pastry ingredients into a large bowl and hand whisk to mix thoroughly.

-- Stir the ingredients with a flat knife until they begin to clump together and form a slightly sticky dough.
+3. Stir the ingredients with a flat knife until they clump together and form a sticky dough.

-- At this stage, you may choose to use the fraisering technique to work the dough (although this is not essential) or you can just bring the dough together with your hands (floured if necessary) into a block and push together until smooth and amalgamated.
+4. Bring the dough together with your hands into a block and push together until smooth and amalgamated.

-- Peel off the top layer of cling film and supporting the underside of the dough, flip it over onto the tin.
+6. Peel off the top layer of cling film and supporting the underside of the dough, flip it over onto the tin.
 Gently ease and mould into the base and up the sides (second piece of cling film still intact on top).
-Do not worry too much if the pastry gets a couple of cracks..... these are easily repairable.
+Do not worry too much if the pastry gets a couple of cracks.

-- Blind-bake the pastry with the baking beans for 10 minutes.
+11. Blind-bake the pastry with the baking beans for 10 minutes.
 Remove the beans and bake for a further 5 to 8 minutes, being careful not to let the pastry brown too much.
-When the pastry cases are cooked remove from the oven and set aside to cool until ready to use.
+Once cooked remove from the oven and set aside to cool until ready to use.

 Step 2 : Roast Dinner Filling

-- Top each with the cheeses (split half and half) and a sprinkle of seasoning and chopped herbs (to taste).
+3. Top each with a mix of the cheeses and a sprinkle of seasoning and chopped herbs.

 Step 3 : Egg Filling

-- Pour into the tart cases over the top of the other fillings (be careful not to overflow).
+2. Pour into the tart cases over the top of the other fillings.
+You can fill almost to the top, but be careful not to overflow.

-- Place in the oven immediately and bake for about 30 minutes until the top is golden and firm and there is no 'wobble'.
+3. Place into the oven immediately and bake for about 30 minutes until the top is golden and firm and there is no ‘wobble’.
 If you are decorating with fresh sage, pop this on the top after about 20 minutes so that it crisps up.